ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * Fragmentation Unit: Contains a subset of a single NAL unit.
 This payload structure is specified in {{Fragmentation-unit}}.

 NOTE: (informative) This specification does not limit the size of NAL units encapsulated in NAL unit packets and fragmentation units.  {{ISO.IEC.23090-5}} does not restrict the maximum size of a NAL unit directly either.
-Instead a NAL unit sample stream format may be used, which provides flexibility to signal NAL unit size up to UINT64_MAX bytes.
+Instead, a NAL unit sample stream format may be used, which provides flexibility to signal NAL unit size up to UINT64_MAX bytes.

 ### Single NAL unit packet {#Single-NAL-unit-packet}